 Mental wellness is a staple of our health, and the older we get, the more important it becomes.
 Of course, evaluating your mental health isn’t necessarily easy to do as it doesn’t have as many noticeable signs as your physical well-being.

-Franklin Park® Senior Living has a variety of retirement communities in San Antonio, Texas, and the surrounding areas, and we understand the importance of maintaining mental wellness and health.
+Franklin Park® Senior Living has senior living communities throughout San Antonio, Texas, and we understand the importance of maintaining mental wellness and health.
+We’re sharing tips on how to improve your mental wellness so you can live a healthy and full life.

 1. Evaluate Your Nutrition and Eating Habits